 It also gives the telescope an edge which enables the telescope to take less time to become thermally equalized in accordance with the temperature of the venue where you choose to view the sky.

-A lot of similarities are noticed in the way Maksutov-Cassegrain and Schmidt-Cassegrain telescopes work.
-Because they both have a spherical primary mirror coupled with a secondary mirror.
+A lot of similarities are noticed in the way Maksutov-Cassegrain and Schmidt-Cassegrain telescopes work because they both have a spherical primary mirror coupled with a secondary mirror.

-There is only one dissimilarity in the telescopes’ ways of working which is that this Maksutov-Cassegrain telescope does not have a Schmidt plate in it.
+There is only one dissimilarity in the telescopes’ ways of working, which is that this Maksutov-Cassegrain telescope does not have a Schmidt plate in it.
 Instead, it has a lens shaped like a meniscus at its front aperture.

 This compound telescope’s secondary mirror has a metal coating in the back of its meniscus lens.
-It enables the Maksutov-Cassegrain to have a tiny number of chromatic aberration.
+It enables the Maksutov-Cassegrain to have a tiny number of chromatic aberrations.
 And producing the spherical aberrations is the job of the primary mirror.